GSP747

 Here's a diagram of what you are going to build:

-The goal is to be able to commit code and have it trigger the pipeline which will in turn deploy the website.
-Your journey will be divided into two parts.
-First, you will build the website locally and deploy it to Firebase manually so you can gain an understanding of the entire process.
-Second, you will automate the process by building a pipeline with Cloud Build.
+The goal is to be able to commit code and have it trigger the pipeline, which in turn deploys the website.
+Your journey is in two parts.
+First, you build the website locally and manually deploy it to Firebase.
+Second, you automate the process by building a pipeline with Cloud Build.

 Task 1.
 Manual deployment

 First build the website manually on a Linux instance to learn the end-to-end process.
-You will also use the Linux instance to perform some of the one-time tasks that are needed to get Firebase up and running.
+You also use the Linux instance to perform some of the one-time tasks needed to get Firebase up and running.

 Connect to the Linux instance

-- Make a note of the External IP address for later use.
+- Record the External IP address for later use.

 - Click SSH.
-A window will appear and you will see a shell prompt.
+A window opens and you see a shell prompt.

-Now install Hugo locally in the Linux instance so that you can test the website locally before deploying it with Firebase.
-A shell script has been provided to make this easier.
+Now install Hugo in the Linux instance to locally test the website before you deploy it with Firebase.
+This lab provides a shell script to make this easier.

 Output: